Christian meditation: Distinction from non-Christian meditation

-Comparison to non-Christian meditation

 Meditation and prayer can mean different things depending on the religion, sect, school, or individual.
 Some even believe that meditation and prayer can mean the same thing.
-Scholar, Rita Gross notes in her article “Meditation and Prayer: A Comparative Inquiry”, that there is an incorrect stereotype that Buddhist meditation is only a quiet and solitary practice, when in reality many Tibetan Buddhist use the word 'prayer' quite frequently as they even direct their prayers to being separate from themselves.
+Scholar, Rita Gross notes in her article "Meditation and Prayer: A Comparative Inquiry", that there is an incorrect stereotype that Buddhist meditation is only a quiet and solitary practice, when in reality many Tibetan Buddhist use the word 'prayer' quite frequently as they even direct their prayers to being separate from themselves.
 Gross discusses the similarities in the way Christian prayers are also used as petitions, pleading for some sort of action or emotion from God.
 The discussion of prayer and meditation can be an intimate and sacred topic, as Gross has portrayed it here.

-In another article regarding the comparison of Buddhist and Christian prayer is Robert Aitkens “Formal Practice: Buddhist or Christian.”
+Another article regarding the comparison of Buddhist and Christian prayer is Robert Aitken's "Formal Practice: Buddhist or Christian."
 Aitken details seven different Buddhist practices and describes how they might connect with Christian practices.
-To name just a couple, the sange, is nearly the same practice as Christian confession, both involve a daily expression of wrong doings, with the intention of realizing the good (being the Dharma and God for Buddhism and Christianity, respectively).
-Another Buddhist practice described to support Aitken’s argument is the Nembutsu, a chant, or prayer, meant to elicit an influential super-being in Buddhism, Amida.
+To name just a couple, the sange, is nearly the same practice as Christian confession, both involve a daily expression of wrong doings, with the intention of realizing the good, being the Dharma for Buddhist and God for Christians.
+Another Buddhist practice described to support Aitken's argument is the Nembutsu, a chant, or prayer, meant to elicit an influential super-being in Buddhism, Amida.
 No doubt there is a comparison that Aitken draws here between Christian prayer to God and the Buddhist Nembutsu.

 Additionally, Kyeongil Jung writes of his own personal journey to find peace, or liberation from suffering, as he is consistent and engaged in both Christianity and Buddhism.
 Jung paints this complex scene in which it is possible to find liberation through these two religious paths, yet there are also four main dichotomies that he presents which he has climbed over in his own spiritual walk.
 The last one is of relevance to this section on meditation.
-Jung presents a more abstract case of a congenial plight on mindfulness; mediation and action, finding that there isn’t one that comes without the other first.
-He asserts that “morality [social practice/action] and meditation strengthen and cultivate each other.”
+Jung presents a more abstract case of a congenial plight on mindfulness; mediation and action, finding that there isn't one that comes without the other first.
+He asserts that "morality [social practice/action] and meditation strengthen and cultivate each other."
 He presents two anecdotes to demonstrate that mindfulness and movement are both synonymous and cyclical in practice.